utnesp/NORAD/README.md

     10. peak - Point-source called for this peak; 0-based offset from chromStart.
 Use -1 if no point-source called.

-This file containg peaks within the NORAD gene which then was filtered using the command:
+This file contains peaks within the NORAD gene which then was filtered using the command:
  ```bash
  awk '$1=="chr20" && $2>=36045622 && $3<=36050960 && $6=="-" && $8>=10 && $7>=2' $outfile >> NORAD.peaks.bed
  ```